A groupoid approach to the Wodzicki residue: Introduction.

 For details on the groupoidal calculus with vector-bundle coefficients, see \cite{dave2022gradedHypoellipticity}.
 We will restrict our attention to scalar-valued operators for simplicity. \bg Now come the main results of this paper: \begin{enumerate} \item We shall show, see Theorem \ref{746}, that similarly to the Wodzicki residue $Res_x^W$, the groupoidal residue $Res_x$ from Definition \ref{726} defines a trace on operators of appropriate order.
 More precisely if $P \in \bold{\Psi}_{H}^{m}(M)$ where $M$ is a filtered manifold and $m \leq -d_H$, $Q \in \bold{\Psi}_{H}^{0}(M)$ then :

-where $[~,~]$ denotes the commutator of operators. \item We shall show, see Theorem \ref{758}, that the groupoidal residue from Definition \ref{726} coincides with the Wodzicki residue in the case of a trivially filtered manifold. \item We shall show, see Theorem \ref{774} and Corollary \ref{779}, that the definition of the noncommutative residue made by Raphaël Ponge \cite{ponge2007residueHeisenberg} in 2007 coincides with groupoidal residue from Definition \ref{726} for $\V$-pseudo-differential operators in the calculus of BG, \cite[section § 10]{Beals2016Heisenbergcalculus} where $M$ is a contact manifold or a foliation of codimension 1. \end{enumerate}
+where $[~,~]$ denotes the commutator of operators. \item We shall show, see Theorem \ref{758}, that the groupoidal residue from Definition \ref{726} coincides with the Wodzicki residue in the case of a trivially filtered manifold. \item We shall show, in Section \ref{filtered_residue}, that the residue density defined of Definition \ref{726} coincides with the definition of the noncommutative residue made by Raphaël Ponge \cite{ponge2007residueHeisenberg} for $\V$-pseudo-differential operators in the calculus of BG on a contact or foliated manifold, \cite[section § 10]{Beals2016Heisenbergcalculus}, and more generally with the definition by Dave-Haller \cite{DH} of the residue for the filtered calculus on any filtered manifold. \end{enumerate}

 Definition \ref{726} only applies to pseudo-differential operators of order $\leq -d_H$.
 It should be possible to extend this definition to operators of arbitrary order.
 In the case of the classical unfiltered calculus, this will be treated in a forthcoming article by Higson, Sukochev and Zanin \cite{higson2023NoncommutativeResidue}.
 We learnt of their work while writing this article.
 We refer to that article for details.